Geo-Python-2023/final-exercise-adcarrido/README.md

 - You will be **working individually** rather than with a partner on this exercise
 - We will provide general instructions about what to do, but you will need to determine how you will approach this exercise
 - You will have an empty Jupyter notebook and will be responsible for determining how you will use the Markdown and Python cells to perform your analysis
+- **AI-LLM-OK** - Use of AI large language models, such as ChatGPT, is OK for this exercise.
+Details can be found under the heading "**Use of AI-LLM tools in this exercise**" in this document.
 - The exercise is worth **40 points in total**

 ## The goal